-- Listen to classical, video game, ambient or other music which does not distract you.
+- Listen to classical, video game, ambient or other music that does not distract you.

 - Block all distractions using an app or a web extension.
-Put your phone on airplane mode.
+Put your phone on aeroplane mode.
 Become unreachable.

 Act first and think later.
 As you take the action, the lizard brain will quiet down.

 Inner demons are deeply rooted fears and insecurities.
 It’s how the imposter syndrome operates.